lovethisgame/drop/README.md

 ### The appname/actors directory

-The `appname/actors` directory contains a Context class which serves as a ServiceLocator for resolving Controllers, and the Controller interfaces themselves.
-Controller interfaces are split into two groups:
+The `appname/actors` directory contains a Context class which serves as a ServiceLocator for resolving Actors, and the Actor interfaces themselves.
+Actor interfaces are split into two groups:
 * **singletones** - interfaces that start with `I<...>` name prefix and define API for managers, commands, workers, services of which there is a single implementation within the system.
-Example:
-* **notifications** - interfaces that start with `IOn<...>` name prefix and defined API for controllers that listen on specific events or actions happening within the system.
-Example:
+* **notifications** - interfaces that start with `IOn<...>` name prefix and defined API for actors that listen for specific events or actions happening within the system.

-Example of Singletone and Notification interfaces
+Example of Singletone and Notification interfaces:
 ```actionscript
 public interface ISheepHerdController
 {